 Non-immigrant students in other visa categories (i.e. H-4, L2 etc.) are exempt from this restriction.

 Under certain circumstances, F-1 students may receive authorization for a Reduced Course Load (RCL), which gives them permission to enroll below full-time and still maintain valid immigration status.
 These exceptions include: Illness/medical condition, Initial Difficulty with English Language, Initial Difficulty with Reading Requirements, Unfamiliarity with American Teaching Methods, Improper Course Level Placement, or Completing Course of Study in Current Term.
 The school’s International Student Advisor must approve the RCL in SEVIS before the reduction in course load takes place, so any reduction should be discussed in advance with the International Office.

-J-1 students should consult with their program sponsor or the International Programs and Services office to discuss reduced course load options.
+J-1 students should consult with their program sponsor or the International Student and Scholar Services office to discuss reduced course load options.